 Soil organic matter is ideally 5-7% of a healthy, productive soil.
 One Michigan study, for example, demonstrated crop-yield increases of nearly 12% for every 1% increase in soil organic matter.
 Nitrogen is the number one element, brought in through the roots (mostly), that plants need.
 Available nitrogen (usually NH4 and NO3) comes from, animal urine, soil microorganisms, from decaying organic material and from lightening through the air (rain can provide N directly through the foliage).
 Nearly 80% of the air we breathe is nitrogen gas (N2) but plants cannot use it in that form.
 Carbon is arguably most important single element used in and by plants but without nitrogen, plants cannot make chlorophyll, and without chlorophyll, plants cannot photosynthesize. i.e. collect CO2 from air and use sunlight to create stored chemical energy while releasing O2 (thank you) back into the atmosphere.

-Using organic fertilizers adds soil organic matter and a little available nitrogen, at the same time, to our lacking and hungry soils.
-Maintaining a 5-6” layer of wood-chip mulch over the soil provides a lasting source of organic matter for months, while protecting the soil surface (and the very shallow roots) from drying, from freezing and thawing, and from wind and rain erosion.
+Using organic fertilizers adds soil organic matter AND a little available nitrogen, at the same time, to our lacking and hungry soils.
+Maintaining a 5-6” layer of ground-up wood mulch over the soil provides a lasting source of organic matter for months (or years), while protecting the soil surface (and the very shallow roots) from drying, from freezing and thawing, and from wind and rain erosion.
 A good rule of thumb for organic mulch: You should be able to dig-down through your mulch, a week after irrigating and still find moist soil.
 If the mulch stays moist at the soil surface, the microorganisms remain actively digesting the wood.
-Less than 4-5” of wood-chip mulch will not do that.
+Less than 4-5” of ground-up wood mulch will not do that.
 Much more than 6” of mulch may begin to bury plants.
 Pine needles can be composted and then used as mulch but fresh pine needles allow too much wind and dry air into it so it dries quickly and breaks-down slowly.
 Do NOT bury the trunks, branches or stems of your woody plants with mulch; the root-collar / crown should always be visible.
 Root tissue tolerates dark and wet conditions; trunk and stem tissue, on most woody plants, does not.
 It is also very important to understand that our fine silty native mineral soils will wick water away from your plants.
 Say, for example, you plant a tree well and mulch just a 3’ diameter circle.
 The sun shines and the dry winds blow across the bare soil 4 and 10 feet away, desiccating those soils directly adjacent to your tree.
 When you irrigate your little 3’ diameter tree and plot, that talcum-like dust next-door is aggressively wicking away the water you just added.
 If, however, you effectively mulch a 10-20’ diameter area around your tree, you’ll be able to get by using about half as much water while your tree, never having to go through drought-drown cycles, will grow, potentially, twice as fast, and he root system will more easily expand.

 As perennials and shrubs grow, the bare earth beneath them becomes shaded and protected.
 Plants do create their own mulch so it is not essential to add wood-ships under every perennial, groundcover or dense shrub.
 That said, I mulch even the tiny grass plants of my lawn every year with a fine compost and use organic fertilizer in fall and summer.